The structure of a HighDesign project

 - The ability to show or hide sheets, transparency and write protection allows you to compose a complex project even in a single layout.

-The following are some of the properties and advantages sheets provide:
+These are some of the properties and advantages that sheets provide:

 - Independent drawing scale and optional paper size of the current sheet;

 - Independent drawing units;

 - Write protection and display mode (visible, hidden and dimmed);